Hibb-bb/AL/README.md

 ## Requirements

 *Using virtual environment is recommended.* <br>
-*During the experiment, we mostly ran our code on RTX3090, but 1070 should be enough.*
+*During the experiment, we mostly ran our code on RTX3090, but 1070 should be enough.*<br>
+*Tested under Ubuntu with Python 3.8.*

 ```bash
 mkdir data